ElektraInitiative/libelektra/doc/DESIGN.md

 ### Consistency

-- [ ] Consistent naming schemes for enums, macros, typedefs and functions (called components below)
+- [ ] Consistent naming schemes for enums, macros, typedefs and functions
-- [ ] Similar things are named similarly
+- [ ] Same things are named the same and included in [Glossary](/doc/help/elektra-glossary.md)
 - [ ] Different things are named differently
 - [ ] The order of arguments should be consistent across similar functions